 Mental Health First Aid (MHFA) equips individuals and organizations with the skills to identify and assist someone who is developing a mental health challenge or is experiencing a mental health crisis such as panic attacks, bouts of depression, difficulties with expatriate adjustment or the after-effects of trauma or bereavement.

 Just as with physical first aid, in all situations the goal is to provide support until appropriate professional help arrives.

 The central aim is to improve the Mental Health Literacy (MHL) of individuals and organizations, defined as the ability to be sensitively aware and respond with skill to people experiencing mental and emotional challenges, and facilitate appropriate action.

 WHO FACILITATES THE MHFA TRAINING

 The training is delivered by team members from The LightHouse Arabia.
-All are Clinical or Counseling Psychologists who have received their education and training in the USA, UK, Europe, South Africa and Australia.
+All are licensed clinicians who have received their education and training in the USA, UK, Europe, South Africa and Australia.
 All have extensive experience in working with individuals and groups on a wide variety of mental health issues.

 We are committed to improving Mental Health Literacy (MHL) in organizations through:

 The MHFA course has been a wonderful opportunity to learn new things, brush up on existing knowledge and also make new friends.
 I am delighted that The LightHouse made this course available in the UAE, where the important topic of mental health is becoming more and more popular.
 The course facilitators were enthusiastic, knowledgeable and very supportive.
 The atmosphere was always relaxed and the course materials were of high quality and very useful.
 I would highly recommend this course to anyone, regardless of their personal or professional background.